The U’s new FinTech Boot Camp aims to connect skilled professionals with lucrative financial technology jobs.

 “We’ve successfully created a dynamic digital classroom environment,” says Wilberding, who has received dozens of positive testimonials from students who’ve completed the program in Chicago, Charlotte, and Toronto, among other locations.
 “Live online allows students to interact with instructors and with each other during group instruction, and in small groups during break-out sessions.
 We’re finding a lot of people really like it.”

-“It really was invaluable because the boot camp covered so many topics that I don’t think I would have been even introduced to on the job,” says Schottenstein in an article about her experience.
+“It really was invaluable because the boot camp covered so many topics that I don’t think I would have been even introduced to on the job,” says Schottenstein in a Columbia Engineering article about her experience.
 “The projects really accelerated my knowledge in the real technical sense...
 I’m confident that I can build a real application now.”